Indianapolis Colts vs. Jacksonville Jaguars NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Over/under insights

-- Indianapolis' games this season have gone over 44 points 10 of 16 times.
+- Indianapolis and its opponents have combined to put up more than 44 points in 10 of 16 games this season.

 - Jacksonville has combined with its opponents to score more than 44 points in eight of 16 games this season.